webscopeio/supabase-modules/docs/getting-started/email.md

 # Email development

+If you are starting from an example project - all emails are installed by default.
+Therefore, you can continue reviewing the rest of the information.

 ## Run a local email development server using React Email

 We use [React Email](https://react.email/docs/cli), a collection of high-quality, unstyled components for creating beautiful emails using React and TypeScript.
 React Email also has a CLI that is able to start a local development server for email development.
 Here's how to integrate it into your existing project.